spdx/tools-ts/README.md

 SPDX-License-Identifier: CC0-1.0
 -->

-# Typescript library for creating SPDX documents
+# @spdx/tools
+Compose and write SBOMs in the SPDX format.

 **Important:** This repository is in early development state and can not yet be used in production.

-## TL;DR

-We provide a number of example workflows in the `examples` directory that demonstrate how this library can be used to create SBOMs.

 ## Usage
-The library provides an API to compose and write SBOMs in the SPDX format.
 The recommended way to use this library is to create a document, add contents to it and then write it to a file:

 ```javascript